anamika-ms/S1-Web-Lab/Cycle 3/README.md

   - **Email**: Use a regular expression to verify the format.
   - **Mobile Number**: Check for a valid format (e.g., 10 digits).
   - Provide user feedback for each validation error.

+---

+Feel free to raise issues or submit pull requests if you encounter any errors or bugs.